Pre-election day events of the 2006 Singaporean general election: Other pre–nomination day events

 On 4 March, Lim Boon Heng, Chairman of PAP, said that at least a quarter of the party's candidates would be new faces.
 The PAP had also not finalised their candidates list at this point.
 Lim Hwee Hua (PAP), MP for Marine Parade GRC for the Serangoon Gardens district, ended up contesting in the Aljunied GRC due to changes made in the electoral boundaries; the ward eventually faced a rare contest possibility that would involve three female politicians: including Cynthia Phua (PAP) and Sylvia Lim (WP).

 On 6 March, Today reported that three people have recently left Singapore Democratic Party, including Cheo Chai Chen who was a member of parliament for Nee Soon Central from 1991 to 1997.
 Yip Yew Weng, President of NSP, said that they have joined his party.

 Chiam See Tong (SPP) announced on 9 March that he would seek his sixth term as MP for Potong Pasir SMC, and denied earlier speculations that he would retire or lead a team to contest a GRC.
 Chiam however had noted that it was important for the opposition to capture at least one constituency, explaining that "the psychological effect will be tremendous.
 If one stronghold is toppled, the rest may just follow like falling dominoes."
 Chiam is expected to face another rematch from the PAP candidate Sitoh Yih Pin on his ward at Potong Pasir.

 Ooi Boon Ewe, a property executive who contested in Joo Chiat SMC in 2001 as an independent, had said that he is forming a new political party and that he would contest in either Joo Chiat, Yio Chu Kang, or Chua Chu Kang SMC.
-His party would later become People's Liberal Democratic Party, but his party was approved after the nomination day (2 May), making him unable to contest.
+His party would later become People's Liberal Democratic Party, but his party was approved on 2 May, thus making him unable to contest.